Things to do in Fajardo Puerto Rico: Beach Thursday photo essay

 "View of the Northeast Ecological Corridor and El Yunque National Forest as seen from the Lighthouse at the Cabezas de San Juan Nature Reserve" (Wiki Commons)

-A natural reserve with mangroves that happens to house one of the oldest lighthouses of Puerto Rico.
-Enough said? :)
+A natural reserve with mangroves that happens to be the home of one of the oldest lighthouses of Puerto Rico.
+Enough said? 🙂

 La Estación Restaurant